gelmio/oblivious-svelte/oblivious/Oblivious.md

 ---
 Back to French...
 Half-Mo ends up sharking me on the deal by using a very favourable exchange rate.
-There’s less people over this side who are keen to help lift the bike out of the boat, so it’s heavy as hell, leaving me literally dripping sweat in my leathers from the back breaking effort.
+There’s less people over this side who are keen to help lift the bike out of the boat, so it’s heavy as hell, leaving me literally dripping sweat in my leathers from the back-breaking effort.
 Onto the border post.
 It's a handful of buildings with a village market attached to it like a parasite.
 Immigration is easy.
 Fill out a form, get the stamp.
 Immigration always seems to be a breeze, never complicated, never a hassle.